PokemonAutomation/Microcontroller/Wiki/Programs/PokemonSwSh/AutoHost-Rolling.md

 This method is safe because it doesn’t do any actual saving.
 If the backup save is lost, you simply lose the soft-lock.
 This method also works offline, but it will freeze the raid for about a minute before the raiders can start the battle.

-To configure the program to load backup save instead of the regular save, set “BACKUP_SAVE” to true.
+To configure the program to load backup save instead of the regular save, set **Load Backup Save** to true.

 > *For water dens, you will not be able to camp.
 However, here are some alternatives:*
 > 1. *Go into Y-COMM, then join and clear a random raid.
 This will establish a backup save.*